Audrey-Smyczek/agathas-apothecary/README.md

 **Images** that are lowercase and end in '.png'.

 **Scenes**, that are the containers which combine the scripts and images, which are a combination of uppercase and lowercase and end in '.tscn'.
+There is no standard since they are automatically created and there is a concern that updating the names will create issues.

 _Bowl also contains:_